3 Common Tree Insects Wichita Homeowners Should Watch For

 There are two main ways a homeowner can control bagworm populations that are effective in Sedgwick County.

 The first method is cultural control.
 This process involves handpicking the bags off your tree or shrub and depositing them in soapy water for at least 15 minutes.
 Then, you’ll dump the bucket into a location with plenty of sun.
-The downside of cultural controls is you’ll have to get rid of every bag, as even one bag can lead to 1,000 new bagworms next season.
+The downside of cultural controls is that you’ll have to get rid of every bag, as even one bag can lead to 1,000 new bagworms next season.
 And some bags may be impossible to reach on a tall tree.

 3. Bronze Birch Borer